-"build a universal quantum computer able to demonstrate the resolution of a problem that, with current techniques on a supercomputer, would take longer than the age of the universe" (de Touzalin et al. 2016, p.
-18).
-I do not know what the authors had in mind by formulating this bold claim, but when it comes to quantum computation as compared to classical universal computation, there are at least 2 issues which have to be kept in mind: one is algorithmic in nature, and one is hardware related.
+Let us first review quantum computation; in particular the Quantum Manifesto's long-term goal to "Build a universal quantum computer able to demonstrate the resolution of a problem that, with current techniques on a supercomputer, would take longer than the age of the universe" [1, p.
+18].
+I do not know what the authors had in mind by formulating this bold claim, but when it comes to quantum computation as compared to classical universal computation there are at least two issues which have to be kept in mind: one is algorithmic in nature, and one is hardware related.

-Quantum algorithm
+A. Quantum algorithm

-As anecdotal as this may sound, one of the greatest former talents in quantum computation, and coauthor of an authoritative volume on the subject (which, after publication in 2000, made it to the 10th anniversary edition in 2010), gave up his tenured academic position to work "as an advocate for open science" (Nielsen 2016).
+As anecdotal as this may sound, one of the greatest former talents in quantum computation, and co-author of an authoritative volume on the subject (which, after publication in 2000, made it to the 10th anniversary edition in 2010) gave up his tenured academic position "in order to work as an advocate for open science" [5].

 Such brain drain is surprising, given the hype.
-Alas, it might not be too negative to state that, besides a growing zoo of quantum algorithms (Jordan 2011-2016) (and notwithstanding some progress in communication complexity [Raz 1999, Montanaro 2011, Gavinsky 2016], given unlimited computational power), quantum algorithms have not advanced much since the proposal of Grover's algorithm, for a period of 20 yr now.
-So, to call this field of research 'progressive' might be overly optimistic.
+Alas it might not be too negative to state that, besides a growing zoo of quantum algorithms [6] (and notwithstanding some progress in communication complexity [7-9], given unlimited computational power) quantum algorithms have not much advanced since the proposal of Grover's algorithm, for a period of twenty years now.
+So, to call this field of research "progressive" might be overly optimistic.